nodediggity/box-office/README.md

 # box-office
-> Box Office is a tested and modular concept app intended to show best practice when working with paged API responses
+> Box Office is a concept app intended to show best practice when working with paged API responses

 ## Commit messages